s-r-e-e-r-a-j/IPAnalyzer/README.md

 - **curl:** Used for making HTTP requests to the API for fetching IP information.
 - **jq:** A lightweight and flexible command-line JSON processor.
 - **Tor:** Used for routing requests through the Tor network to maintain anonymity and avoid rate limits.
-## Compatibility
-- **Tested on Kali Linux:** This tool is specifically built for Linux distributions, like Kali Linux.
-It has been tested on **Kali Linux** to ensure compatibility and smooth functioning.
-- **Works on other Linux-based distros:** Should work seamlessly on other Linux-based operating systems with similar setups.

   ## License
 This tool is open-source and available under the MIT License.